zeroasiccorp/umi/README.md

 3. The assertion of VALID must not depend on the assertion of READY.
 In other words, it is not legal for the VALID assertion to wait for the READY assertion.
 4. However, it is legal for the READY assertion to be dependent on the VALID assertion (as long as this dependence is not combinational).

-In the following examples, the packet is defined as the concatenation of {DATA, SA, DA, MSG} for the sake of brevity.
+In the following examples, the packet is defined as the concatenation of {DATA, SA, DA, CMD} for the sake of brevity.

 #### Legal: VALID asserted before READY